-Hailing from Dallas, Grades Of Absolute Truth (G.O.A.T.) is a soulful indie hip hop artist that has been writing and creating a unique brand since 2005.
-The elementary school teacher by day, who released his first album Absolute Truth in 2006, gets his name from a childhood friend who nicknamed him GOAT.
+Hailing from Dallas, Grades Of Absolute Truth is a soulful indie hip hop artist who has been writing and creating a unique brand since 2005.
+The elementary school teacher by day, who released his first album Absolute Truth in 2006, embeds conscious lyricism, self-awareness, & struggle into every performance.

-While desiring to help unify the Dallas-Fort Worth scene for a philanthropic cause, Griffith also founded Hip Hop Helps Heal (H4) in 2008.
-In close partnership with organizations, such as The Intelligent South, Bum Theary, and ArtLoveMagic, H4 became a non-profit collective built on the love of hip hop culture and music.
-The organization strives to fight the negative stereotypes and connotations often associated with hip hop and seeks to unify artists and individuals who are interested in contributing their talents, time, and efforts toward a greater cause.
+A desire to help unify the Dallas-Fort Worth scene for a philanthropic cause arose and Griffith founded Hip Hop Helps Heal (H4) in 2008.
+In close partnership with organizations, such as The Intelligent South, Bum Theary, and ArtLoveMagic, H4 became a non-profit collective built on the love of hip hop culture.
+The organization strives to fight the negative stereotypes and connotations often associated with hip hop and seeks to unify like-minded people who are interested in contributing their talents, time, and efforts toward a greater cause.
 For more information about H4, visit HipHopHelpsHeal.com.

 Click HERE to see what people are saying about Grades Of Absolute Truth.